-Figure 7-3 shows an interface closing sequence that is initiated by the slave.
+Figure 7-3 on page 7-57 shows an interface closing sequence that is initiated by the Subordinate.

-- The slave observes LMACTIVE is not asserted and requests that the interface be closed by asserting LMASKCLOSE. - 2.
-The master accepts the request to close the interface by deasserting LMOPENREQ. - 3.
-The slave completes the close sequence by deasserting LMOPENACK and LMASKCLOSE.
+- 1. The Subordinate observes LMACTIVE is not asserted and requests that the interface be closed by asserting LMASKCLOSE. - 2.
+The Manager accepts the request to close the interface by deasserting LMOPENREQ. - 3.
+The Subordinate completes the close sequence by deasserting LMOPENACK and LMASKCLOSE.

-Figure 7-3 Closing sequence initiated by the slave
+Figure 7-3 Closing sequence initiated by the Subordinate

-Figure 7-4 shows a close request that is ignored by the master.
+Figure 7-4 shows a close request that is ignored by the Manager.

-- The slave requests that the interface be closed by asserting LMASKCLOSE.
-The slave asserts LMASKCLOSE in the same cycle that the master asserts LMACTIVE, which indicates that the master has work to do, and will ignore LMASKCLOSE. - The slave observes LMACTIVE and withdraws the interface closing request by deasserting LMASKCLOSE.
+1. The Subordinate requests that the interface be closed by asserting LMASKCLOSE.

+The Subordinate asserts LMASKCLOSE in the same cycle that the Manager asserts LMACTIVE, which indicates that the Manager has work to do, and will ignore LMASKCLOSE.

+2. The Subordinate observes LMACTIVE and withdraws the interface closing request by deasserting LMASKCLOSE.